🦋 WHEN WAS THE LAST TIME YOU WERE THERE FOR YOURSELF? → EXPLORE SELF-LOVE WORKBOOK

 Your nervous system is used to old patterns

 If you are used to self-criticism, overworking, or ignoring your needs, those patterns can feel familiar.
 Even if they are painful.
 Self-love, in contrast, can feel unfamiliar.
 And unfamiliar often feels uncomfortable at first.
+Your mind may want change, but your nervous system often prefers what feels familiar, even when that familiarity is painful.

 “There were moments when I knew I should be kinder to myself, but something in me resisted it.
 Almost like I didn’t trust it.
 Like being gentle with myself meant I was letting myself off the hook.
-It took me time to understand that self-love isn’t about avoiding growth, it’s about creating a safe place to grow from.” — Caitlin
+It took me time to understand that self-love isn’t about avoiding growth.
+It’s about creating a safe place to grow from.” — Caitlin

 You may fear becoming “too much” or “selfish.”